u451f/wp-blocked/README.md

 In order to test from the commandline, you'll need to create secret-test.php and configure the variables
 $API_KEY, $API_EMAIL, $URL_SUBMIT, $URL_STATUS in there.
 Then simply run `php test.php`

-### Wordpress plugin

- * Make sure you have php5-curl installed on your webserver.
- * To install the Wordpress plugin for the repository and copy the wp-blocked folder to wp-content/plugins.
- * Activate the plugin through the Wordpress admin interface.
- * Configure the plugin through the wp-admin interface -> Settings -> WP Blocked Settings.
-This is where you will enter your API credentials.
- * You can add the `[blocked_test_url]` shortcode whereever you want to provide a search form for blocked URLs.
- * In the settings, you'll need to provide a page ID to which the search form redirects in order to display the results.
-On this page, please add the `[blocked_test_url]` shortcode.
- * The main plugin file is wp-blocked.php.
-It uses everything in lib/ and language/.

 ## METHODS